rricharz/baudrate/README.md

     make
     make install

-Example of usage with telnet:
+Examples of usage:

     telnet <hostname> <port> | baudrate 2400

-Example of usage without telnet:
+    ssh localhost | baudrate 4800
     cat <filename> | baudrate 1200
-    ssh localhost | baudrate 4800
+    vi <filename> | baudrate 9600

+If it is used with a command such as vi or cat, the baud rate is just limited for the output of this command.
+If it is used with ssh or telnet, the baud rate of the subsequent output in the new login shell is limited.

-To use it together with cool-retro-term:
+Use it with cool-retro-term:

     sudo apt install cool-retro-term
     cool-retro-term
-    Now you can use any of the examples above
+    Now you can use any of the examples in cool-retro-term

 To use cool-retro-term on the PiDP-11, look at https://github.com/rricharz/pidp11-2.11bsd/blob/master/Cool.pdf